Does Harpoon handle ongoing retainer projects?

 In the case of an ongoing retainer with a client you might know when it begins, but since it’s “ongoing” the end date might be unknown.

-Despite what option you select for Hours Budget Type you’ll never lose your actual time-tracking history.
+Despite what option you select for the Budget Reset you’ll never lose your actual time-tracking history.
 All time tracked will always be saved.
 It’s only the recorded hours progress and budget that’s reset every month (or every week or every day).
 This allows you to see how much time you have left to give to a project for that month (or week or day).

 There are no secrets to invoicing for ongoing retainer projects.
 Harpoon’s invoices are flexible enough that you can create them the way you want, and send them when you want.
-For an ongoing retainer we might recommend creating a recurring invoice that automatically gets sent to your client on the schedule of your choosing (e.g. at the beginning of each month).
+For a one-time payment retainers you can simply create a one-off invoice for your client charging them ahead of time for the work you've agreed to perform for the retainer.
+For an ongoing retainer we might recommend creating a recurring invoice that automatically gets sent to your client on the schedule of your choosing (e.g. at the beginning of each month) and can even be set up to accept automatic payments from your client's credit or debit card.
 Other than that there’s nothing unique about invoicing for retainers in Harpoon other than the invoices are typically sent before you do the work vs. after.